George Cartwright (trader)

-George Cartwright (12 February 1739/40 – 19 May 1819) was an English army officer and a trader and explorer in Newfoundland and Labrador.
+George Cartwright (12 February 1739/40 – 19 May 1819) was an English army officer and a trader and explorer in Newfoundland Colony.

 His name is borne by Cartwright, a settlement at the entrance to Sandwich Bay.

 Early life and family

-George Cartwright was born at Marnham in Nottinghamshire, England, an elder brother of Edmund Cartwright, clergyman and inventor of the power loom, and of John Cartwright, naval officer and English parliamentary reformer.
+George Cartwright was born at Marnham in Nottinghamshire.
+He was the second son of William Cartwright and his wife Anne (née Cartwright) of Marnham Hall.
+He was an elder brother of Edmund Cartwright, clergyman and inventor of the power loom, and of John Cartwright, naval officer and English parliamentary reformer.

 Army career

 Cartwright became a gentleman cadet in the Royal Military Academy at Woolwich, London, when he was fifteen.
 He served in India as ensign in the 39th Foot.
 In 1759, he was promoted lieutenant while in Ireland.
 In 1760 he was aide-de-camp to the Marquess of Granby in Germany and a staff officer under Duke Ferdinand of Brunswick.
 He was brevetted captain in 1762, returned to England and went on half pay from 1762 to 1766.
 In 1766, Cartwright was commissioned Captain in the 37th Foot, and went to Minorca during 1766 and 1767.